Measurement of $C\!P$ violation in $B^{0}\rightarrow K_{S}^{0}\pi^{0}$ decays at Belle II

 To measure the decay-time difference $\Delta t$, we must determine the positions of the signal and tag-side $B$ decay vertices.
 These vertices are obtained using information from the position and spread of the $\ep\en$ interaction region, which is modeled as a three-dimensional Gaussian distribution.
 The signal $B$ vertex position is obtained by projecting the $\KS$ flight direction, determined from its decay vertex and momentum, back to the interaction region.
 The intersection of the $\KS$ flight projection with the interaction region provides a good estimate of the signal $B$ decay vertex, since both the transverse flight-length of the $\Bz$ meson ($\approx 40\,\mu\rm m$) and the transverse size of the interaction region ($\approx 10\,\mu\rm m$) are small as compared to the $\Bz$ flight length along the boost direction ($\approx 140\,\mu\rm m$).
 The tag-side vertex is reconstructed with tracks that are not associated with the $\Bz\to\KS\piz$ candidate.
-We approximate $\Delta t$ to be ${\Delta\ell}/\beta\gamma\gamma^{*}$, where $\Delta\ell$ is the distance between signal and tag-side vertices along the $\en$ beam direction, $\beta\gamma$ ($\approx 0.28$) is the Lorentz boost of the $\FourS$ in the lab frame, and $\gamma^{*}$ ($\approx 1.002$) is the Lorentz factor of the $\Bz$ meson in the c.m. frame.
+Such tracks must have a minimum momentum of 50 $\mev$ and at least one hit in each of the PXD, SVD, and CDC subdetectors.
+We also apply a similar interaction-region constraint as that used for tracks on the signal side.
+We approximate $\Delta t$ to be ${\Delta\ell}/\beta\gamma\gamma^{*}$, where $\Delta\ell$ is the distance between signal and tag-side vertices along the $\en$ beam direction, $\beta\gamma$ ($\approx 0.28$) is the Lorentz boost of the $\FourS$ in the lab frame, and $\gamma^{*}$ ($\approx 1.002$) is the Lorentz factor of the $\Bz$ meson in the c.m.\ frame.